 Have your first meal of the day around 12-2PM.
 Because you had your last meal the night before, you will have now fasted for 16-18 hours.
 That's enough to boost ketone production.
 However, IF on a CKD is flexible and even optional.

 This stage starts on day one of your CKD in the afternoon hours.
 This is when you break your fast with a high-fat meal.
-You'll keep eating foods that's approximately 70% fat, 25% protein, and 5% carbs for the remainder of your week.
+You'll keep eating food that's approximately 70% fat, 25% protein, and 5% carbs for the remainder of your week.